GNUzel/coop-web-browser/README.md

 http://i.imgur.com/3yf2eLX.png

 Possible Secondary Concept: A standalone application that allows for browsing the web, with control of the browser from multiple parties across a network. (multiple = 2 or more.)

+Contact: I, GNUzel, can be contacted at Sirbulldog7@gmail.com